 Fourth, be flexible.
 Stepchildren can be a lot of work and only sometimes fit into your plans.
 Be prepared to change your schedule and your expectations on short notice.

 And finally, don’t give up.
 It’s not always easy, but it’s worth it in the end.
-Stepchildren are a blessing in disguise; if you can endure tough times, you’ll be stronger.
+Stepchildren are a blessing in disguise; if you can make it through tough times, you’ll be stronger.

 What should stepdads not do?